Dzungar Khanate: First Qing war (1690–1696)

 Late in the summer of 1690, Galdan crossed the Kherlen River with a force of 20,000 and engaged a Qing army at Battle of Ulan Butung 350 kilometers north of Beijing near the western headwaters of the Liao River.
-Galdan was forced to retreat and escaped total destruction because the Qing army did not have the supplies or ability to pursue him.
+Galdan was forced to retreat and escaped destruction because the Qing army did not have the supplies or ability to pursue him.
 In 1696, the Kangxi Emperor led 100,000 troops into Mongolia.
 Galdan fled from the Kherlen only to be caught by another Qing army attacking from the west.
 He was defeated in the ensuing Battle of Jao Modo near the upper Tuul River.
-Galdan's wife, Anu, was killed and the Qing army captured 20,000 cattle and 40,000 sheep.
+Galdan's wife, Anu, was killed, and the Qing army captured 20,000 cattle and 40,000 sheep.
 Galdan fled with a small handful of followers.
-In 1697 he died in the Altai Mountains near Khovd on 4 April.
+In 1697, he died in the Altai Mountains near Khovd on 4 April.
 Back in Dzungaria, his nephew Tsewang Rabtan, who had revolted in 1689, was already in control as of 1691.

 Chagatai rebellion (1693–1705)

 Galdan installed Abd ar-Rashid Khan II, son of Babak, as puppet khan in the Yarkent Khanate.
 The new khan forced Afaq Khoja to flee again, but Abd ar-Rashid's reign was also ended unceremoniously two years later when riots erupted in Yarkand.
 He was replaced by his brother Muhammad Imin Khan.
 Muhammad sought help from the Qing dynasty, Khanate of Bukhara, and the Mughal Empire in combating the Dzungars.
-In 1693, Muhammad conducted a successful attack on the Dzungar Khanate, taking 30,000 captives.
-Unfortunately Afaq Khoja appeared again and overthrew Muhammad in a revolt led by his followers.
-Afaq's son Yahiya Khoja was enthroned but his reign was cut short in 1695 when both he and his father were killed while suppressing local rebellions.
+In 1693, Muhammad successfully attacked the Dzungar Khanate, taking 30,000 captives.
+Unfortunately, Afaq Khoja reappeared and overthrew Muhammad in a revolt led by his followers.
+Afaq's son, Yahiya Khoja, was enthroned, but his reign was cut short in 1695 when both he and his father were killed while suppressing local rebellions.
 In 1696, Akbash Khan was placed on the throne, but the begs of Kashgar refused to recognize him, and instead allied with the Kyrgyz to attack Yarkand, taking Akbash prisoner.
 The begs of Yarkand went to the Dzungars, who sent troops and ousted the Kyrgyz in 1705.
-The Dzungars installed a non-Chagatayid ruler Mirza Alim Shah Beg, thereby ending the rule of Chagatai khans forever.
+The Dzungars installed a non-Chagatai ruler, Mirza Alim Shah Beg, thereby ending the rule of Chagatai khans forever.
 Abdullah Tarkhan Beg of Hami also rebelled in 1696 and defected to the Qing dynasty.
 In 1698, Qing troops were stationed in Hami.